justynath/read-and-grow/README.md

   - An interactive sign up form to enable potential memebers to get in touch and receive further information about the book club and meetups
   - Includes fields for name, email and a message
+  - Additionally and optionally the user can share their interests and suggest a book for future reading.
+This gives the user the sense of being part of the community from the start

 ![signup form](./assets/readme-assets/signup-form.png)
 -